khulnasoft-lab/design.khulnasoft.com/contents/content/date-time.md

 ---
 name: Date and time
-description: The way that dates and times are formatted is crucial for ensuring that information is context-specific.
-Users should not be left wondering when something occurred.
-It should be formatted so that it matches its intent to inform and not be disruptive.
-While we offer users the choice to use their preferred format, there are exceptions when it should never change.
+description: Dates and times clarify when something occurred.
+The way they are formatted should be informative, not disruptive.
+While users can choose a preferred date and time format, there are occasions when we default to a specified format instead.
 ---

 ## Date and time options